LasseD/A112389/README.md

-# Algorithms for counting models of 2 x 4 LEGO bricks
+# Counting all models of 2 x 4 LEGO bricks

 ## Results

 ### OEIS A112389

-[OEIS A112389](https://oeis.org/A112389) is the number of ways, counted up to symmetry, to build a contiguous model with n LEGO bricks of size 2 X 4.
+[OEIS A112389](https://oeis.org/A112389) is the number of ways, counted up to symmetry, to build a contiguous model with N LEGO bricks of size 2 X 4.
 The following table contains the known values of this sequence, which we denote a(N).

 | N  | a(N)              | Author(s)     |
 |:--:|------------------:|:-----------------------|